Day 26. Z is for Zenith.

 A few years ago I attended the funeral of a friend who suffered and died much too young.
 He was a scientist-a biologist, an activist, a researcher who was respected in his field and likely the smartest person I knew.
 He was also pedantic and opinionated with a biting but funny sense of humor.
 This combination engaged even the most simple of us but most of his friends were equally as interesting and I got to numbly stand in a room in Vermont in the dead of winter surrounded by them.
 “What’s it like?” a friend of his asked me…”having a child with Autism?”
 For a moment I just thought I was not in the mindset to answer that question but quickly realized I could NOT answer because in all the years I’d not only never been asked that but also never considered it either.
 It was the kindest thing anything had ever asked me about A2 and perhaps it was the somber tone of the day that rendered me without speech (which if you know me well does not happen often) or maybe I had always been so caught up in the action oriented nature of having a young child with autism that to contemplate that would stop me in my tracks and make me crumble….or perhaps in the moment I felt guilty for even thinking I would crumble and considered myself so lucky to still have those I loved around me regardless of circumstance while my best friend was grieving the loss of his partner……so I excused myself instead.
 What I have decided over the years is that it is a bit like A2 contemplating this fountain.
 It is weird and fascinating and wonderful and I have no idea how it really works or how it got there.
 I notice every single droplet from the ones that predictably slide down the posts to the ones that spit out to collectively leave me standing in a cold puddle over time that leave my toes numb without notice until its too late.
 There is no warning when the water will turn to an exciting spout of beauty creating a soft rain and visible rainbow or when it will create bursts of rainy arches that I cannot immediately escape leaving me far more drenched and colder than I want to be and on opposite sides of the fountain from whomever was standing near me.
 So Trevor…..that is what it is like……Thank you for asking

 Because we are so immersed in this world of autism I have erroneously concluded that everyone who lives outside of this Village is already aware of autism.
 However, there is a secret sorority that exists…one equipped with a secret handshake and password.
 I am in that sorority yet have no recollection of agreeing to join.
 Autism is funny like that.
 The Village of Autism parents is a unique one.
 We are a motley crew of individuals whose path may have never crossed otherwise.
 We meet each other in waiting rooms and lobbies of doctors offices instead of in the PTO.
 We have closed blogs and Facebook pages instead of casual phone calls.
 We learn more about the newest treatments and resources from each other than we do from professionals.
 We talk about how well our child is pooping quicker than we will discuss how well they are doing in school.
 Though we are typically the least able to, we are often the first responders to others in the Village because we are more likely to reach out to one another than we would outside of the Village where no one speaks our language.
 And we find each other….everywhere and all the time.
 Today while sitting on the floor in the middle of the children’s shoe department feverishly tearing inserts out of shoes and hopelessly attemping to shove A2’s newest orthotics into them with no success I broke down and cried.
 Just sat there in the middle of the floor, surrounded by ridiculous shoes with flashing lights on the soles and sobbed like a toddler might who couldn’t find the shoes she liked.
 At that same time, I peered up to see a woman pushing a cart with one hand while calmly using her other to push her much-too-large child who was humming loudly down back into his seat.
 We made eye contact for a single moment and silently nodded–her nod seemingly said “Yes….I know those orthotics were made wrong twice before in 7 months and represents 6 visits to the clinic over that same time.
 Yes…..I realize this is the 3rd store you have been in today that absolutely does not carry shoes your 9 year old can wear with the braces he must wear on his feet.
 Yes….I realize that your tears are really about your kid and the pain and blisters he will probably have again that he can’t communicate or the weird, white 1960s Frankenbaby shoes the orthotics company will recommend that look nothing like what his school friends will be wearing.
 Yes….I see you….and I know you see me….”
 V is for my Village.
-The quiet, connected Village my family lives in.
+The quiet, connected Village where my family lives.

 U is for Ubiquinol